INJECTS

 Typical use in exercises

-This type of inject is very suitable for strategic-managerial exercises for situations where it is necessary to choose one of the options.
+This inject option is very suitable for strategic decision-making exercises for situations where it is necessary to choose one of the options.
 It is particularly useful when you want to emphasize the importance of a decision.
-Using this type of inject will draw more attention to the decision and is likely to lead to discussion.
+Using this inject option will draw more attention to the decision and is likely to lead to discussion.

 Possible mistakes

-Avoid creating too many alternative paths - such an exercise will be much more difficult to prepare and most of the content will not be seen by participants anyway.
+Avoid creating too many alternative paths – such an exercise will be much more difficult to prepare and most of the content will not be seen by trainees anyway.
 Simplification is desirable.

 Examples: